CMSgov/dpc-app/README.md

-# DPC: *Data @ The Point of Care*
+# User Guide
-This document serves as a guide for running the DPC API on your local environment.
+This document serves as a guide for running the Data at the Point of Care (DPC) API on your local environment.
 See [DPC One-Pager](https://dpc.cms.gov/assets/downloads/dpc-one-pager.pdf) to more about the API and the [DPC Website](https://dpc.cms.gov/)